Forge is preparing the requested surface and verifying the live route.

 Beyond the three core layers, Forge implements several advanced memory patterns that enable sophisticated multi-model reasoning and long-term knowledge management.

 Multiple LLMs write to a shared memory space (the "blackboard") during parallel execution.
 Each model reads what others have contributed and adds its own analysis.
-The blackboard coordinates multi-model reasoning without direct inter-model communication, enabling ensemble approaches where GPT-4o provides analysis, Claude provides critique, and Gemini provides synthesis.
+The blackboard coordinates multi-model reasoning without direct inter-model communication, enabling ensemble approaches where GPT-4o provides analysis, Anthropic models provide critique, and Gemini provides synthesis.

 Mem0 provides a unified memory abstraction that combines vector search, graph lookup, and key-value retrieval in a single query.
 Instead of querying each layer separately, Mem0 fuses results from all three layers and returns a ranked, deduplicated context window that fits within the target model's token budget.